hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/extentions/test_extention/background.md

 *   **Complex Logic:**  For more complex logic (like error handling within `fetch`), you need to update the mocks and assertions to reflect the expected outcomes of those sections of code.

-This significantly improved solution demonstrates how to effectively test asynchronous code (and code that uses `chrome` APIs) using pytest and mocks.
+This significantly improved solution demonStartes how to effectively test asynchronous code (and code that uses `chrome` APIs) using pytest and mocks.
 Remember to update the assertions to verify the actual functionality.